flathub/flathub/README.md

 For LADSPA: `org.freedesktop.LinuxAudio.LadspaPlugin` and `ladspa`

+For Linux VST (ie VST compiled for Linux, not those running with Wine): `org.freedesktop.LinuxAudio.LadspaPlugin` and `lxvst`.

 And make sure the application find the LV2 plugins by putting the following finish argument: